RatsCode/Math-matrix/README.txt

-just add as library and use
+Just add as usual and use